Joeboy77/hos-find-be/README.md

 - Use Google Maps: Right-click on a location and copy the coordinates
 - Use GPS apps on your phone
 - Use online coordinate finders
-- Coordinates are optional - if not provided, the system will use default coordinates based on the city
+- Coordinates are optional - if not provided, the system will use default coordinates based on the city # Updated for Render deployment